elerel/ms3-kiwi-lingo/README.md

 -  I want to be able to fully understand the reasoning behind the site.
 -  I want to be able to navigate easily throughout the site.
 -  I want to be able to search for words and phrases commonly spoken in New Zealand.
--  I want to be able to set up my own account and add my own additions to the site.
+-  I want to be able to set up my own account and add my own words or phrases to the site.
--  I want to be able to view popular sayings and phrases by viewing the most liked/disliked additions.
+-  I want to be able to view popular sayings and phrases by viewing the most popular/least popular additions.

 #### Registered User Stories